wevertonbio/RuHere/README.md

-# RuHere
-An R package that automatically flags common spatial errors in biological collection data using specialists' information.
+# RuHere: An R package that automatically flags common spatial errors in biological collection data using specialists' information.
 =============
 Weverton C. F. Trindade and Fernanda S. Caron